gonzu19/grep-python/README.md

 # grep-python
-Imitiation of the grep command done with python for practicing purposes
+Imitation of the grep command done with python for practicing purposes